OCRChemistryExam Board Revision

 Master OCR Chemistry Bonding using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Bonding in chemistry refers to the interactions that hold atoms together in compounds.
-The main types of bonding include ionic, covalent, and metallic bonding, each with distinct characteristics and properties.
+Bonding in chemistry refers to the forces that hold atoms together in compounds.
+The main types of bonding are ionic, covalent, and metallic, each with distinct characteristics and properties.

 Key Concepts

-• 1Ionic bonding involves the transfer of electrons from one atom to another.
+• 1Ionic bonding involves the transfer of electrons from one atom to another, resulting in charged ions.

-• 3Metallic bonding consists of a 'sea of electrons' that are free to move around metal cations.
+• 3Metallic bonding is characterized by a 'sea of electrons' that are free to move, allowing metals to conduct electricity.

 Simple Explanation

 Bonding is how atoms stick together to form molecules and compounds.
-There are three main types: ionic bonds, where atoms transfer electrons; covalent bonds, where they share electrons; and metallic bonds, where electrons move freely among metal atoms.
-The type of bond affects how substances behave.
+There are three main types: ionic bonds, where atoms transfer electrons; covalent bonds, where they share electrons; and metallic bonds, where electrons move freely.
+The type of bond affects how substances behave, like how hard they are or how well they conduct electricity.

 Memory Trick